Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 Our experience is is binary in terms of phenomena and noumena; objective and subjective - providing a huge variety of occasions.
 The advantage of threeness is an anti-dote to getting stuck in a dualistic trap.

+Values, meaning, purpose - picked up from Openskey (not Koesler..??)

+Tools = function
+Light = being
+Choice of action = will